MAP Peer Review Travel Policy

 The hosting museum has the option of directly paying a vendor for the peer reviewer’s expenses (e.g., having the hotel or airfare directly billed to the museum) but should not directly reimburse the reviewer.
 All reimbursements to the peer reviewer must be requested from, and issued by, the Alliance.
 Again, these details should be discussed between the museum and the peer reviewer as part of the travel planning.

 Request for reimbursement of expenses, with the appropriate documentation (see below) should be submitted for reimbursement within 30 days of the site visit.
 This timing very important as it impacts the management and the requirements of the Alliance's Cooperative Agreement with IMLS for MAP and the Alliance's standard accounting practices.
 Once received and processed, the Alliance will issue a check.
-This usually takes about two weeks.
+This usually takes about about a month.
 Overdue travel reimbursement requests may result in a delayed payment to the peer reviewer.

 - Original itemized receipts (date, service description, provider)